yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

    ![](Linked_image_Files/DA-100-4.png)

-8. Once it done close the image and now delete the image from shareX editor as show below:
+8. Once it is done close the image and now delete the image from shareX editor as show below:

-   - Go to shareX right click on image and then click on Delete file locally...
+   - Go to shareX right click on the image and then click on Delete file locally...

    ![](Linked_image_Files/DA100-4.png)

 ### **Task 4: Finish up**

-In this task you will complete the lab.
+In this task, you will complete the lab.

 1. Save the Power BI Desktop file.